Josh Jung Player Props: Rangers vs. Blue Jays

 Blue Jays Pitching Rankings

-- The pitching staff for the Blue Jays has a collective 9.6 K/9 to pace MLB.
+- The pitching staff for the Blue Jays has a collective 9.5 K/9 to lead the league.

-- The Blue Jays have the ninth-ranked team ERA among all league pitching staffs (3.91).
+- The Blue Jays' 3.92 team ERA ranks ninth across all MLB pitching staffs.

-- The Blue Jays give up the third-most home runs in baseball (97 total, 1.4 per game).
+- Blue Jays pitchers combine to give up the second-most home runs in baseball (100 total, 1.4 per game).

 © 2023 Data Skrive.
 All rights reserved.